yuanruntian/TPP/README.md

 Code and data for "Text-promptable Propagation for Referring Medical Image Sequence Segmentation".

 ## Datasets
-We have collected 18 datasets consist of medical image sequences, including 20 anatomical structures across 4 different imaging modalities.
+We curate a large and comprehensive benchmark for referring medical image sequence segmentation.
+The benchmark is sourced from 18 datasets consist of medical image sequences, including 20 anatomical structures across 4 different imaging modalities.
+Processed data with text prompts is coming soon.

 **Note:** if you plan to use these datasets, be sure to follow the citation guidelines provided by the original authors.
 | Dataset                                        | Class                                                                               | Modality   | Link                                                                                   | Processed data |